MikyM/DataExplorer/README.md

 # DataExplorer

-Library featuring an opinionated, reusable data access layer offering abstractions and implementations for SQL storages (EF Core) and MongoDb (MongoDb.Entities).
+Library featuring an opinionated, reusable data access layer offering abstractions and implementations for EF Core compatible storages.

 To utilize all features using Autofac is required.